 A few years ago we decided to try to take some of our favorite Brat seasonings and make a Bratwurst out of Chicken instead of Pork.
 The results were generally excellent, there were a few swings and misses along the way but that’s to be expected and we will help you avoid the same mistakes we made.

-The first thing to know is that chicken breast can be used by itself, it requires no additional fat from pork however we do recommend you use binder of some sort.
+The first thing to know is that chicken breast can be used by itself, it requires no additional fat from pork, however, we do recommend you use a binder of some sort.
 You can use Sure Gel, Soy Protein Blend or Carrot Fiber, all are excellent binders.
 The one we had the most success with was Carrot Fiber, it gave us a very nice juicy and plump Bratwurst.

 We have decided to do a Supreme Pizza Bratwurst with mozzarella cheese and a Reuben Bratwurst with Provolone cheese.